flatironinstitute/lineage_viewer/README.md

 ```

 The user may open the generated link `http://10.128.146.57:59663/gizmo/http/MGR_1671116590930_6/index.html`
-on by control-clicking the link (on a Mac OS for example).
+by control-clicking the link (on a Mac OS for example).

 The interface starts with no timestamp selected.
 With no timestamp selected only the lineage tree summary
 in the right panel displays.